 The universal format refers to a collection of PageSeeder files when outside PageSeeder.
 It consists of a file organization and uses PSML as a representation for PageSeeder documents and their metadata.

 A URI pattern (or URL pattern) is simple URL-like notation to match URLs.
-They are used by the layout manager, the PageSeeder services and Berlioz to identify the user interface to render or service to invoke from a URL.
+They are used by the PageSeeder services and Berlioz to identify the user interface to render or service to invoke from a URL.

 The weborganic folder is where PageSeeder stores the application-level styles, scripts and images to be served over the web.
 Where a project has been customized, the equivalent material is stored in style folders under the template folder.